DP WORLD UK

 EXPANDING OUTCOMES

-EXTENSION INTO 2026 & REVISED INCENTIVES
+CONTINUATION INTO 2026 & REVISED INCENTIVES

 Through a combination of detailed analysis, customer engagement and responding to new market trends, we have further refined the programme and set our sights on continued growth in the share of rail freight for the onward journeys all containers make after arriving at Southampton.